-- (a) the person for whom the fare was purchased held a Travelcard valid for travel within one or several of TfL's fare zone ("the Zones"); and - (b) the rail fare was for travel in whole or in part on the services of the Respondent/Proposed Defendant from a station within (but not on the outer boundary of) those Zones to a destination beyond the outer boundary of those Zones (including fares for return journeys).
+- (a) the person for whom the fare was purchased held a Travelcard valid for travel within one or several of TfL's fare zone ("the Zones"); and - (b) the rail fare was for travel in whole or in part on the services of the Respondents/Proposed Defendants from a station within (but not on the outer boundary of) those Zones to a destination beyond the outer boundary of those Zones (including fares for return journeys).

-According to the Application, the individual Claims raise common issues in relation to the Respondent/Proposed Defendant's alleged breaches of Article 102 TFEU and/or the Chapter II Prohibition.
-In particular, the individual Claims raise the same issues of fact or law; the alleged infringement arises out of the conduct of the Respondent/Proposed Defendant taken as a whole: by not making Boundary Fares sufficiently available for sale and/or by failing to ensure that customers are aware of the existence of Boundary Fares and/or buy an appropriate fare in order to avoid being charged twice for part of a journey, the Respondent/Proposed Defendant gave rise to, or allowed to continue, a set of circumstances which in effect compelled proposed class members to pay twice for part of the service provided to them.
-All the proposed class members were exposed to the same overall limitations on the availability for sale of Boundary Fares, suffered from the same lack of customer-facing information about Boundary Fares, and ultimately the same failure of the Respondent/Proposed Defendant to ensure a situation, in which large numbers of its customers were double-charged for part of the service provided to the, did not persist.
+According to the Application, the individual Claims raise common issues in relation to the Respondents/Proposed Defendants' alleged breaches of Article 102 TFEU and/or the Chapter II Prohibition.
+In particular: the individual Claims raise the same issues of fact or law; the alleged infringement arises out of the conduct of the Respondent/Proposed Defendants taken as a whole which gave rise to, or allowed to continue a set of circumstances which in effect compelled the proposed class members to pay twice for part of the service provided to them; and all of the proposed class members were exposed to the same overall limitations on the availability for sale of Boundary Fares, suffered from the same lack of customer-facing information about Boundary Fares and ultimately the same failure of the Respondents/Proposed Defendants to ensure that a situation, in which large numbers of its customers were double-charged for part of the service provided to them, did not persist.
 The Claims also raise essentially the same issues of causation and quantum.
-Members of the proposed class have overpaid because of the Respondent/Proposed Defendant's conduct.
-It is implausible to assume that members of the proposed class would have willingly paid twice for part of their journey had the Respondent/Proposed Defendant taken sufficient steps to make Boundary Fares available and to make customers aware of them.
-Quantum equally is determined on a common basis across all members of the proposed class.
+Members of the proposed class have overpaid because of the Respondents/Proposed Defendants'conduct.
+It is implausible to assume that members of the proposed class would have willingly paid twice for part of their journey had the Respondents/Proposed Defendants taken sufficient steps to make Boundary Fares available and to make customers aware of them.
+Quantum equally determined on a common basis across all members of the proposed class.
 The loss suffered per journey is simply the difference between the full journey fare and the appropriate Boundary Fare.
 In most cases, this difference can be derived directly from published fares.
 Differences in quantum arise solely on the basis of the specific journeys taken by the individual members of the proposed class.